 - 1. Start the engine.

-- 2. Turn on the A/C by pressing the switch.
+- Turn on the A/C by pressing the button.
+Make sure the temperature control dial is all the way to the left

 - 3. Set the fan to maximum speed.

 - 4. Open the windows partially.
-Select and ...
+Select

-When the interior reaches a comfortable temperature, close the windows and set the system for cooling as described above.
+When the interior has cooled down to a more comfortable temperature, close the windows and set the controls as described for normal cooling.

 Air conditioning places an extra load on the engine.
-Watch the engine coolant temperature gauge (see page 38) when using the A/C in heavy traffic or driving up long hills.
-If it moves near the red zone, turn off the air conditioning until the gauge reads normally.
+Watch the engine coolant temperature gauge (see page 38) when driving in stop-and-go traffic or climbing a long, steep hill.
+If it moves near the red zone, turn off the A/C until the gauge reads normally.